MaeRaDP/403_CMPUTPSYCH/Assignment3/README.md

 ```
 Question: What is the difference between multiplying lists and multiplying arrays?
 - **Answer:**
+When you multiply lists
+When you multiply arrays

 Create a list of strings ['do','re','mi','fa'] called "strlist".
 Use operations to create the following outputs with your variable:
 ['dodo','rere','mimi','fafa']